paulsnar/edaemon/README.md

 # License

-Edaemon is distributed under Apache License 2.0.
+Edaemon is distributed under the BSD 3-Clause License.
 To learn more, refer to [LICENSE.txt](LICENSE.txt).